Yin and yang: History

+The oldest iconography has been found on an urn-shaped coffin in Ruzhou from the Yangshao culture period, around 4500 BCE.
+The images appear to be of two black male genitalia rotating in opposite directions in a circular pattern on a white background, with the image suggesting that the worship of male reproduction was present in the area.
+While it's theorised that the concept of mythological duality and regeneration must have been already present, the use of it on a coffin suggests it might have an unknown afterlife mythological connotation.
+Further more, the use of black for male genitalia instead of assumed white, two penises but no female genitalia, and the decorative use of purely male icons on a coffin (death and netherworld association), suggests a similar but alternative framework.

 Joseph Needham discusses yin and yang together with Five Elements as part of the School of Naturalists.
 He says that it would be proper to begin with yin and yang before Five Elements because the former: "lay, as it were, at a deeper level in Nature, and were the most ultimate principles of which the ancient Chinese could conceive.
 But it so happens that we know a good deal more about the historical origin of the Five-Element theory than about that of the yin and the yang, and it will therefore be more convenient to deal with it first."

 He then discusses Zou Yan (鄒衍; 305–240 BC) who is most associated with these theories.
 Although yin and yang are not mentioned in any of the surviving documents of Zou Yan, his school was known as the Yin Yang Jia (Yin and Yang School).
-Needham concludes "There can be very little doubt that the philosophical use of the terms began about the beginning of the 4th century, and that the passages in older texts which mention this use are interpolations made later than that time."
+Needham concludes "There can be very little doubt that the philosophical use of the terms began about the beginning of the 4th century BC, and that the passages in older texts which mention this use are interpolations made later than that time."